-The total number of bytes that have been skipped when performing a difference or checksum mirror.
+The total number of bytes that have been skipped when performing a difference.
 These bytes are skipped because the data is not different on the source and target.

 The total number of mirror and replication bytes that have been transmitted to the target